Empowering the Modern Contact Center Employee

 Over the last decade, there has been a major shift in the way consumers shop and interact with retailers.
 Traditionally, consumers wanted human interaction.
 They preferred to test drive a car or try on clothing before purchasing.
 However, a modern consumer has emerged who values a safe, secure and convenient way to do business right at their fingertips.

-The modern consumer is focused on self-service and touchless interactions.
+The modern consumer is focused on self-service and fluid interactions.
 They are looking for "everywhere commerce," allowing them to connect and complete transactions across different platforms at their convenience.
 Consumers can browse and compare products without ever stepping into a store.
-Due to this increase in online shopping, contact center agents are the new front lines of customer interaction.
-The modern consumer prefers to communicate via text, chat or social media instead of picking the phone up to make a call.
+Due to the increase in shopping from apps, social platforms and online, contact center agents are the new front lines of customer interaction.
+When glitches or problems arise, most consumers prefer to communicate via text, chat or social media instead of picking the phone up to make a call.

 With more ways to interact, contact center agents are a critical component of how customers perceive a company.
 A poor customer experience when reporting a damaged product or rebooking a cancelled flight will result in a negative perception and loss of customer trust.
 For this reason, it is important to give agents the tools they need to be successful and maintain a high level of customer satisfaction.